openvinotoolkit/anomalib/src/anomalib/models/video/fuvas/README.md

 The following example shows how to use the FUVAS model to train on the ucsdped dataset.

 <details>
-<summary>Training the AiVad model on Avenue video dataset</summary>
+<summary>Training the Fuvas model on UCSDped video dataset</summary>

 ```python
 # Import the necessary modules